From online research, hopefully correct: [corrections requested]

 Nathaniel Trull Ewer, Sr., received a patent in 1924 for a foam stablilizer.

 While researching Nathaniel Trull, I came across several articles about a Nat Ewer and the Lucy Evelyn, the Harrington, Maine-built three-masted schooner that spent her final years as a gift shop at Beach Haven, New Jersey.
 Small world!
-I remember the late Norman Nelson of Machias, Maine, reminiscing about his experience sailing on the Lucy Evelyn in 1934, when he was 16.
-Many years later, while traveling down the Atlantic coast, Norman happened to pass through Beach Haven and was thunderstruck to see the Lucy Evelyn there.
+I remember the late Norman Nelson of Machias, Maine, reminiscing about his experience sailing on the Lucy Evelyn to Cape Horn in 1934, when he was 16.
+Many years later, while driving down the Atlantic coast, Norman happened to pass through Beach Haven and was thunderstruck to see the Lucy Evelyn there.

 View Larger Map